Quickly troubleshoot common printing problems when using Safari in Mac OS X with these easy steps.

 How to check your settings in Preview:

 - Find the invoice you want to print.
 Then, in the Action column, select Print.

 - On the Print preview screen, select Print or press Command-P.

-- Make sure the border is set to None.
+- Make sure the border is set to None in the Layout section.

 Third-party PDF plug-ins

 If you have third-party PDF plug-ins installed (including Adobe's own plug-ins), you'll need to remove them from Safari.
 This allows Safari's own internal PDF viewer to take over as the browser's default PDF handler.

 - Quit Safari.